-Unfortunately, money expert Clark Howard says that’s about 30 months longer than any auto loan you should ever take out!
+Money expert Clark Howard says that’s more than two years longer than any auto loan you should ever take out!

-You’ll spend thousands more over the life of a six-year loan versus a five-year loan, according to the Consumer Financial Protection Bureau.
+But the reality is you’ll spend thousands more over the life of a six-year loan versus even just a five-year loan, according to the Consumer Financial Protection Bureau.

 Let’s say you finance $20,000 at 5% for five years.
 After three years, you’ll have paid $2,190.27 in interest and you’re left with a remaining balance of $8,602.98 to pay over 24 months.

-But what if you extended that loan term with same interest by 12 months and gotten into a six-year loan?
+But what if you extended that loan term with the same interest by just 12 months and took out a six-year loan instead?